dmaksimov/docs/guides/roles.md

 ### Permissions

 Directus extends the typical CRUD access control to add even more granularity.
-For more information on how to set the base permissions (Create, Read, Update, Delete, Comment, and Explain).

-To learn more about setting up and using permissions, checkout our [doc on permissions](./permissions.md).
+To learn more about defining permissions, check out our [Permissions Guide](./permissions.md).

-### Deleting Roles
+## Deleting Roles

-To delete a role: first remove all its users, then click the Delete button in the header of the Role Detail page.
+To delete a role, first remove all its users, then click the Delete button in the header of the Role Detail page.